jakevoytko/catan/programming/bazel/rules_k8s.md

 docker stop 2d0cbd19bbbd # Image from registry:2
 docker system prune -a # Aggressive removal of now-unused dev images.
 Be careful
 ```

+## Cleaning up the `kube-system` namespace

+I ran fluentd collectors in a DaemonSet.
+I can't find a way to get it to un-apply the changes
+that I make to containers outside of the specific namespace I set up for logging, so I have
+manual delete steps for those particular collectors.